Tunku Abdul Rahman Foundation

-The Tunku Abdul Rahman Foundation (Yayasan Tunku Abdul Rahman) is a statutory body incorporated by an Act of Parliament in 1966.
-The primary aim of the foundation is to recognise and encourage the development of youths who show excellence in both academic and extra-curricular pursuits through the provision of scholarships for higher education.
+Tunku Abdul Rahman Foundation (Yayasan Tunku Abdul Rahman) is a statutory body incorporated by an Act of Parliament in 1966.
+The primary aim of the foundation is to recognise and encourage the development of Malaysian youths through higher education access, mentoring, scholarship, and development programmes.

 History

-On the occasion of the 63rd birthday of the first Prime Minister of Malaysia, Tunku Abdul Rahman, on 8 February 1966, the Malay language newspaper, Utusan Melayu, launched a fund-raising exercise to set up a proposed education fund to provide for the higher education of Malay youths.
+On the occasion of the 62nd birthday of the first Prime Minister of Malaysia, Tunku Abdul Rahman, on 8 February 1965, the Malay language newspaper, Utusan Melayu, launched a fund-raising exercise to set up a proposed education fund to provide for the higher education of Malay youths.
 Initially named the Tunku Abdul Rahman Education Fund (Tabung Pendidikan Tunku Abdul Rahman), it gained the support of a broad segment of Malaysian society.

 As a result, the federal government of Malaysia decided to formally establish a national foundation and open the fund to Malaysian applicants regardless of their ethnicity or creed.
-This was made possible with the passage of the Tunku Abdul Rahman Foundation Fund Act 1966 by Parliament on 28 July 1966.
+This was made possible with the passage of Act 389: Tunku Abdul Rahman Foundation Fund Act 1966 (Malay: Akta Kumpulan Wang Yayasan Tunku Abdul Rahman 1966) in Parliament on 20 June, and later at Senate on 28 June 1966.
+The Act received royal assent on 16 July 1966, and was officially gazetted on 28 July the same year.

 Mohd Khir Johari was appointed as the first chairman of the board of trustees upon the establishment of the foundation.
 On 16 April 1974, the cabinet decided that the seat of the chairman would be held by the office of the Minister of Education.
 On 26 March 2004 the jurisdiction of the foundation was transferred from the Ministry of Education to the newly devolved Ministry of Higher Education.
 In December 2022, the jurisdiction of the foundation was once again transferred from the Ministry of Higher Education to the Ministry of National Unity.

-Disbursements, awards and prizes
+Programmes and awards

 Tunku Abdul Rahman Foundation Scholarship

-The scholarship (not to be mistaken with other Tunku Abdul Rahman scholarships) was established in 2006 to replace a previous financial aid program that was in the form of a loan.
+This scholarship (not to be mistaken with other Tunku Abdul Rahman scholarships) was established in 2006 to replace a previous financial aid program that was in the form of a loan.
+In 2019, this scholarship was revamped to include a two-year leadership programme component.

-The awarding of the scholarship is the main endowment by the foundation and is open for applications annually.
-Applications for the scholarship is open to academically outstanding Malaysian undergraduates below 25 years of age who meet specific criteria set by the foundation.
+The Tunku Abdul Rahman Foundation Scholarship (Malay: Biasiswa Tunku Abdul Rahman or BTAR) is one of the foundation's flagship programmes.
+Applications for the scholarship are opened annually on 8 February, in conjunction with Tunku Abdul Rahman's birth date.
+The scholarship is open to prospective and current students of all Malaysian Qualifications Agency (MQA) accredited courses in both public and private universities within Malaysia.
+The scholarship does not impose a minimum age limit, or a minimum CGPA requirement for its candidates.

 Recipients of this scholarship are known as Tunku Scholars.

-After several batch of scholarship recipients, Tunku Scholars Association Malaysia was established to foster a network and bonding among current scholarship recipients and alumni.
-More information can be found on the Association's official website.
+After several batches of scholarship recipients, Tunku Scholars Association Malaysia was established to foster bonds and build a network with current scholarship recipients and alumni.